Returning to Grace

 Rediscovering the Historical Atonement

-RETURNING TO GRACE brings to light a shocking change in early Christian doctrine.
+RETURNING TO GRACE brings to light a shocking and yet undeniable change in early Christian doctrine.
 It shows how the original, biblical message of the cross was replaced with a familiar-looking but fundamentally different gospel already in the fifth century—without anyone realizing what happened.

-However unlikely it may sound, the error becomes quite evident once noticed.
+The error becomes surprisingly evident once noticed.
 It explains why the teaching in every denomination today tends to deprive us of the freedom and peace we should have in the Lord.
 And it may well be the biggest reason for the world rejecting the Good News.

 'Returning to Grace' does not imply that everyone will be saved, as a living relationship with Christ is necessary for us to go to heaven.
 The unexpected discovery in this book takes us back to the very heart of Christianity, to our first love for Jesus.